 If you have a colon, you have a risk of getting colon cancer.
 That’s why getting a colon cancer screening is important.

-The American Cancer Society states that colorectal cancer is the third leading cause of cancer-related death in the U.S. It’s expected to cause about 50,630 deaths in 2018.
+Excluding skin cancers, colorectal cancer is the third leading cause of cancer-related deaths in the U.S., according to the American Cancer Society.
+It’s expected to cause about 52,980 deaths in 2021.

 A colonoscopy is the best way to find and remove polyps (small growths that can become cancer) as well as small cancers before they spread.
-Everyone over age 50 should have a colonoscopy every 10 years.
+People at average risk of colorectal cancer should begin regular screening at age 45.
+People at higher risk for colorectal cancer should talk with their doctor about whether starting screening earlier might be right for them.
 If you have reservations about getting a colonoscopy, you have options.
 A fecal immunochemical test (FIT) must be done yearly to be effective.
 A FIT is not as thorough as a colonoscopy, but it’s better than no screening.

 Aside from family history, what are other colon cancer risk factors?